JasonMortonNZ/bootstrap3-phpstorm-plugin/README.md

 -
 ### Intallation (In 1,2,3 easy steps)

-To install the plugin open your editor (PHPStorm, WebStorm or Intellij) and hit:
+To install the plugin open your editor (PHPStorm) and hit:

 1) ` File > Settings > Plugins` and click on the `Browse repositories` button.